 Wilson and the other instructors can get anyone on a horse, from age six and up, even if the rider has no prior experience.
 The horses the stable uses for new riders and kids are extremely gentle and well-mannered.

-The stables are conveniently located, tucked off County Road 393 between U.S. Highway 98 and Scenic Highway 30A, and open year-round.
+The stables are conveniently located off County Road 393, just north of Scenic Highway 30-A, and are open year-round.